Ethel Cutler Freeman: Later life

 Freeman continued to conduct fieldwork later in life among groups in the Caribbean, Africa, and Europe.
 In 1950, Freeman traveled to Africa to study tribal music and chants of the Maasai and Zulu.
 In 1952, Freeman also studied the cultures of people in the Virgin Islands and Haiti.
-Freeman resumed her winter fieldwork with the Florida Seminoles sporadically between 1953–1965.
+Freeman resumed her winter fieldwork with the Florida Seminoles sporadically between 1953 and 1965.
 At about the same time, in 1950 and 1951, American ethnologist William Sturtevant began conducting fieldwork among the Mikasuki-speaking Seminole communities and in 1952, began conducting fieldwork on the Big Cypress Reservation.
-Freeman corresponded with Sturtevant between 1953-1956 and 1966 to 1967, even sending him a copy of her paper, “Culture Change and Cultural Stability between the Seminole Indians."
+Freeman corresponded with Sturtevant between 1953-1956 and 1966 to 1967, even sending him a copy of her paper, "Culture Change and Cultural Stability between the Seminole Indians."
 Later in 1963, Freeman travelled to Oklahoma to study the Seminole Nation of Oklahoma, which was established in 1956.

 In addition to continuing her work among the Seminole, Freeman conducted fieldwork throughout her last few years of life in Portugal.
 In 1968 and 1972, the American Museum of Natural History funded Freeman to travel to Portugal to study traditional Portuguese clothing.
-She died later that year on July 14, 1972 in Morristown, New Jersey at the age of 85.
+She died later that year on July 14, 1972, in Morristown, New Jersey at the age of 85.
 Her papers were donated to the National Anthropological Archives shortly after her death, where they are held today as the Ethel Cutler Freeman Papers.